AbiodunAnalyst/DIGITAL_HEALTH_ANALYTICS/README.md

 **This module supports early risk stratification and clinical decision support.**

 ---

 ### 🚀 The Solution
-To bridge this gap, I developed a **Digital Health Analytics Platform** a Web Application system that transforms raw clinical data into actionable insights.
+To bridge this gap, I developed a **Digital Health Analytics Platform**, a Web Application system that transforms raw clinical data into actionable insights.

 ---